More and more in the real estate industry, you hear about property management software. But do you need it?

-Conversely, if you have a team that supports you in managing your rentals, property management software can also be useful in providing teammates and maintenance personnel with easy access to their portions of the business (such as handling repairs, business-related tasks, scheduling, or sifting through applications).
+If you have a team that helps you manage your rentals, property management software can be useful in providing teammates with easy access to your business.
+This can include handling repairs, business-related tasks, scheduling, or sifting through applications.
 In this case, look for landlord apps like RentRedi, which have free teammate accounts.

 Where to get property management software?

 Let’s face it, there’s a lot of property management software on the market right now, all with similar feature sets and reviews.
-However, the one aspect that can help you when you’re picking and choosing the app for your real estate business is the price point.
+However, the one aspect to consider when you’re choosing the app for your real estate business is the price point.

-Some property management software can cost you upwards of $200 to manage your investment properties and may come with a host of extraneous features that you don’t want to pay for.
+Some property management software can cost you upwards of $200 to manage your investment properties.
+And, they may come with a host of extraneous features that you don’t want to pay for.